A Place to Learn, Live, and Love Jewish Values

 HEBREW HIGH SCHOOL

 Our Hebrew High program continues the Jewish conversation with discussion-based, seminar style learning.
-Topics include Finding God, Derekh Eretz (Jewish Civility), How the Amidah Speaks to Me, The Real Jewish Life Cycle, and Mitzvot in the Real World as well as electives such as Step Up for Israel, Jewish Communities Around the World, Peace Studies, and Tikkun Olam (Repair the World/Social Action).
+Topics include Finding God, Derekh Eretz (Jewish Civility), How the Amidah Speaks to Me, The Real Jewish Life Cycle, and Mitzvot in the Real World and electives such as Step Up for Israel, Jewish Communities Around the World, Peace Studies, and Tikkun Olam (Repair the World/Social Action).
+Prior to each session, students have a chance to gather for dinner.
+Each semester includes a class trip to an exciting location in the Baltimore/Washington area or beyond.
 High school students participate in our USY youth group activities and the Howard County Teen Interfaith Initiative.